Home » Cricket » Top 12 Young Emerging Batsmen (Young Cricketers), Who are the Future of the Indian Cricket Team?

 (Credit: Getty Images)

 When Punjab needed aggression in the powerplay, this emerging talent delivered.
-With 103 against Delhi Capitals, he again proved his class.
+With 103 against the Delhi Capitals, he again proved his class.

 Another successful season ended with 549 runs for this wicket-keeper batter at a 160.53 strike rate, four fifties, and two match-winning knocks.
 This record made Prabsimran a dependable top-order batter in PBKS’s history.